Wahe3bru/__Learning/Lessons/LinearModels.md

 - there are assumptions that need to be met for linear regression to predict successfully.
 - - linear relationship
 - - no multicollineararity
-- - errors are homoscedascit
+- - errors are homoscedascity
 - - no correlation between features

 #### Parameters